myndpm/open-source/docs/dyn-forms/intro/1-getting-started.md

 - Check the source code of the [simple-form](https://github.com/myndpm/open-source/tree/master/apps/website/src/app/demos/submodules/dyn-forms/components/simple) demo.
 - Read the release article at [dev.to/myndpm](https://dev.to/myndpm/a-new-approach-to-have-dynamic-forms-in-angular-5d11)
-- Look the [Dynamic Controls](/docs/dyn-forms/intro/dynamic-controls) sections to learn more about their configuration.
 - Share your experience and suggestions about this setup in [this GitHub thread](https://github.com/myndpm/open-source/discussions/26).
 - Join us on [Discord](https://discord.gg/XxEqkvzeXg).
+- Continue with the [Dynamic Controls](/docs/dyn-forms/intro/controls) docs to learn more about their configuration.